openstack-archive/pylockfile/doc/lockfile.rst

       Provides the current best way to lock files on Unix systems (:func:`lockf` and :func:`flock`).

-FileLock Objects
+LockFile Objects
 ----------------

-:class:`FileLock` objects support the :term:`context manager` protocol used by the statement:`with` statement.
+:class:`LockFile` objects support the :term:`context manager` protocol used by the statement:`with` statement.
 The timeout option is not supported when used in this fashion.
 While support for timeouts could be implemented, there is no support for handling the eventual :exc:`Timeout` exceptions